 Significance

+Non-invasive methods of medical diagnosis have steadily increased over the last 4 decades.
+The promise of making an accurate diagnosis without surgery and its associated risks, especially in early stages of the disease prior to any symptoms, drives researchers to discover new and less-invasive methods.
+Examples of this approach include using ultrasound [1] and breathalyzer diagnostics [2].

-N ofpromise of making, especially in early stages of the disease prior to any symptoms, sof this approach include uultrasound Incorporating algorithms to large amounts of data can be Using the , an open source, programming framework that supports the processing and storage of extremely large data sets in a distributed computing environment,eof bioinformatic data the complete the Halevy and Norvig [19] have make a strong case that the inclusion of large amounts of data improve the quality of the model more effectively than potential improvements in the algorithm used to develop the model.
+Incorporating data mining algorithms to large amounts of data can be used by researchers to find patterns that can lead to new non-invasive diagnostics.
+Using the Hadoop platform, an open source, programming framework that supports the processing and storage of extremely large data sets in a distributed computing environment, has made it possible to incorporate more data into the data mining of bioinformatic data and decrease the time needed to complete the analysis.
+Halevy and Norvig [19] have make a strong case that the inclusion of large amounts of data improve the quality of the model more effectively than potential improvements in the algorithm used to develop the model.

-Instructing students in recent theory and techniques is an important role that we take on as educators. aa
+Instructing students in recent theory and techniques is an important role that we take on as educators.
+Companies looking for employees with skills in Big Data technologies exist across all industries ranging from business to health care.
+An article in Science Magazine, published June 2014, states that ‘Big data is everywhere, and its influence and practical omnipresence across multiple industries will just continue to grow.
+For life scientists with expertise and an interest in bioinformatics, computer science, statistics, and related skill sets, the job outlook couldn’t be rosier” [3a].
+Across all industries, demand for new hires with Big Data skills has an upward trajectory.
+According to an article published in Forbes Magazine in June 2015, “Demand for Computer Analysts with big data expertise increased by 89.9% in the last twelve months” [4a].

 Our research proposal has four goals: